Nelson H. Falk

-Nelson Hadley Falk (March 24, 1874 – October 31, 1924) was an American lawyer and politician.
+Nelson Hadley Falk (March 24, 1874 – October 31, 1924) was an American lawyer and Democratic politician from Jefferson County, Wisconsin.
+He represented Jefferson County in the Wisconsin State Assembly during the 1915 session.
+His name was often abbreviated as N. H. Falk; the 1915 Wisconsin Blue Book incorrectly named him as M. H. Falk.

+Biography

 Falk practiced law in Lake Mills, Wisconsin.
 He graduated from the University of Wisconsin Law School in 1896.
-He served in the Wisconsin State Assembly in 1915 and was a Republican.
+He served in the Wisconsin State Assembly in 1915 and was a Democrat.
 Falk died of pneumonia in Lake Mills, Wisconsin.